antmicro/emi-near-field-collector/README.md

 To generate 3D visualization, you need to have **Blender** installed.
 For installation instructions, go [here](https://docs.blender.org/manual/en/latest/getting_started/installing/index.html).
 Flow was tested on Blender 3.2 and Ubuntu/Debian.

 All scripts are written in Python.
-To create a venv environment with Python packages used in all of them:
+After cloning the repo, create a venv environment with Python packages used in all of them:

 * install virtualenv package